McClellan Park, CA

 23 people

-As of 2023, 14% of McClellan Park, CA residents (233 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 14% of McClellan Park, CA residents (233 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in McClellan Park, CA was 1.93%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in McClellan Park, CA compared to that of it's neighboring and parent geographies.